Utopia, Limited: Recordings

 The first recording was issued in 1964 featuring the amateur Lyric Theatre Company of Washington, D.C. conducted by John Landis.
 The first complete professional recording was released in 1976 by the D'Oyly Carte Opera Company, conducted by Royston Nash, variously considered "a somewhat flat and uninspired account of the score" or to have "a sparkle and spontaneity" that are "irresistible".
 The critic Andrew Lamb wrote, "There is a suggestion of stodginess in the conducting … but the singing displays the dependability that is the D'Oyly Carte company's chief virtue.
 Kenneth Sandford is outstanding as King Paramount."
-Also available is a 2001 Ohio Light Opera set, of which Opera News wrote: "Conducted with verve by J. Lynn Thompson and featuring a generally strong cast, it serves the musical values of Utopia well. ...
+Also available is a 2001 Ohio Light Opera (OLO) set, of which Opera News wrote: "Conducted with verve by J. Lynn Thompson and featuring a generally strong cast, it serves the musical values of Utopia well. ...
 The principals sing with fine style and admirable diction."
-Unlike the D'Oyly Carte recording the later set has dialogue, though Opera News considered that some performers "lack dramatic variety in the spoken dialogue".
+Unlike the other recordings, OLO includes the dialogue, though Opera News considered that some performers "lack dramatic variety in the spoken dialogue".

+Katherine Cooper, writing for Presto Music, called the 2025 recording by Scottish Opera (which does not contain the dialogue) "a sparkling new account" of the opera, adding, "Clark’s zippy, flexible direction and a uniformly strong cast of British singers ... often surpass their counterpart on [the D'Oyly Carte] recording.
+Diction from all is crystal-clear but refreshingly unmannered".
+She describes the singing of the romantic leads as "radiant" and that of the others as variously "an endearing delight", "glowing" and "a joy".